Satish Sekar

-Four of Sekar's books have been published to date.
-Fitted In:The Cardiff 3 and the Lynette White Inquiry (1998); The Cardiff Five: Innocent Beyond Any Doubt (2012 - 2nd Edition now available); Trials and Tribulations: Innocence Matters?
-(2017)and Forensic Pathology: Preventing Wrongs (2020).
+Four of Sekar's books have been published to date: Fitted In: The Cardiff 3 and the Lynette White Inquiry (1998); The Cardiff Five: Innocent Beyond Any Doubt (2012); Trials and Tribulations: Innocence Matters?
+(2017) and Forensic Pathology: Preventing Wrongs (2020).
 E-versions of the latter two are available through Kindle.
-His fifth book will be published in February 2021.
+His forthcoming fifth book will be Bad Form: How Tariffs Protect the Guilty and Punish the Innocent.

-He also works in sports journalism and established a not for profit organisation.
-Sekar has highlighted the lack of assistance for sporting icons, especially in Africa for the best part of a decade.
+Sekar also works in sports journalism and has established a not-for-profit organisation.
+He has highlighted the lack of assistance for sporting icons, especially in Africa, for the best part of a decade.
 Recently he organised a series of Zoom events to commemorate the 30th anniversary of the end of the second trial of the Cardiff Five for the murder of Lynette White.
-Three discussions are available on The Fitted-In Project's YouTube channel.
+Three discussions are availlabe on The Fitted-In Project's YouTube channel.

-He also organised the commemoration discussions of Zambian sports icon, Godfrey Chitalu's achievements on 22 October 2020, which would have been the 73rd birthday of the double world record-holder.
-He traced and interviewed the goalkeeper who conceded the African Champion Clubs records (most goals in a tie and most in a match in the African Cup of Champions Clubs in the preliminary round of that competition in 1972), Lebohang Nteko 49 years after Chitalu set the records.
+Sekar also organised the commemoration discussions on Zambian sports icon Godfrey Chitalu's achievements on 22 October 2020, which would have been the 73rd birthday of the double world record-holder.
+He traced and interviewed the goalkeeper who conceded the African Champion Clubs records (most goals in a tie and most in a match in the African Cup of Champions Clubs in the preliminary round of that competition in 1972), Lebohang Nteko, 49 years after Chitalu set the records.
 It was the first interview Nteko had granted about Chitalu's records in almost half a century.
-Nteko's recollections were verified by newspaper reports at the time and by those who attended the first leg in Maseru in January 1972.
-Chitalu's teammate, Richard Stephenson confirmed details of both matches, including the record, seven in a tie, that Chitalu scored in the second leg in February 1972.
+Nteko's recollections were verified by newspaper reports at the time and by people who attended the first leg of the match in Maseru in January 1972.
+Chitalu's teammate Richard Stephenson confirmed details of both matches, including the record, seven in a tie, that Chitalu scored in the second leg in February 1972.